Fisherman of Halicarnassus: Cevat Sakir Kabaagacli

 He did his best for people to appreciate the civilization we live in and the value of the historical sites we inherited from them.
 He wrote about these civilizations in his books so that we know what a treasure we live in.

 Fisherman of Halicarnassus did his best to protect the historical monuments.
-He got upset about the most important parts of Mosoleum of Halicarnassus been taken to the British Museum in London and wrote a letter to the Queen of Britain; “The historical artifacts in London are integrated to the blue of Bodrum.
+He got upset about the most important parts of Mosoleum of Halicarnassus been taken to the British Museum in London and wrote a letter to the British Royal Family; “The historical artifacts in London are integrated to the blue of Bodrum.
 They shouldn’t be kept in London.
 They should meet back with the blue which they are a part of.”

-The Queen passed this letter to the manager of the museum.
+The letter forwarded to the manager of the museum.
 Shortly, a sarcastic letter, addressed to Fisherman of Halicarnassus Cevat Sakir Kabaagacli arrived; “We take your suggestion very seriously.
 We had scientists analize the structure of the stones and it is true that they integrate with blue.
 Therefore we had the exhibition gallery painted in Bodrum blue.
 We thank you for your kind interest.”

 Cevat Sakir Kabaagacli lived in Bodrum for about 25 years.
 With his children growing up and Bodrum not having sufficient education facilities for them, they moved to Izmir reluctantly.
 With the World War II going on, they fell into financial difficulties.